Cleo & Cuquin: Characters

+Production

+Development for Cleo & Cuquin was announced in February 2016, when Ánima Kitchent, the Madrid-based European production arm of Mexican animation studio Ánima Estudios, had partnered with Televisa to bring the children's brand Telerín Family back to the small screen with Ánima Kitchent's co-founder & Jelly Jamm co-creator Victor M. Lopez serving as creator for the new series.

 Broadcast

 The series began airing on January 7, 2018, on the Clan in Spain and on January 22, 2018, on the Nick Jr. Channel in the United States.
 It premiered on the Discovery Kids channel in Latin America on March 5, 2018, and on Netflix worldwide and premiered on Treehouse TV in Canada on April 2, 2018.
 On July 1, 2023, the show was removed from Netflix.

 Merchandise

 The show has merchandising agreements with toy partners with Fisher-Price, Mattel and book partners.
 In 2019, Toy Plus was named as master toy licensee for the brand.
 The series known as "Cuquin" part of "Mexican Animation".